paulalextech/paulalextech/README.md

 **`Software Developer [ ReactJS | NodeJS | TypeScript | GraphQL | NextJS | Tailwind | Git | Express | MongoDB `**

-Bilingual Full-Stack Software Developer.
+Full-Stack Software Developer.
 All projects are designed and developed from the ground up, from sketching out all the way to solving real life problems with code.

 ---